mason-lee-ceng/mason-lee-ceng.github.io/essays/final.md

 ## Proposers

-This project is being proposed by [Your Name Here].
-If working with a team, you may list your collaborators’ names here as well.
+This project is being proposed by Mason.

 ## Mockup Page Ideas